h3xduck/TripleCross/README.md

 | src/helpers/deployer.sh | SUDO_PERSIST | Sudo entry to grant password-less privileges |

 ## Rootkit stealth
-Since the persistence module is based on creating additional files, they may get eventually found by the system owner or by some software tool, so there exists a risk on leaving them in the system.
+The persistence module is based on creating additional files, but they may get eventually found by the system owner or by some software tool, so there exists a risk on leaving them in the system.
 Additionally, the rootkit files will need to be stored at some location, in which they may get discovered.

-Taing the above into account, the stealth module provides the following functionality:
+Taking the above into account, the stealth module provides the following functionality:
 * Hide a directory completely from the user (so that we can hide all rootkit files inside).
 * Hide specific files in a directory (we need to hide the persistence files, but we cannot hide the *sudoers.d* or *cron.d* directories completely, since they belong to the normal system functioning).